 There will be a special issue of the i-com (Journal of Interactive Media) in 2023 (deadline in March 2023).
 Authors of the best submitted papers will be invited to submit an extended version of their workshop paper to the special issue of i-com.

 To ensure a hight quality of the papers, there will be a single-blind review process.
-Each paper will be reviewed by at least 2 committee members.
+Each paper will be reviewed by at least 2 reviewers.

 The workshop will tak place in the morning of Wednesday, 7th of September 2022.
 It will last 4 hours (half-day) long.